antronerds/r2-tutorials/docs/Kaplan_Meier.md

 ![Adjusting Kaplan graphics](_static/images/WorkingWithKaplan_Adjust.png)

-> *When you are defining a subsection of the samples, you can execute
-multiple selections after each other.
-To use the selection (subset), you need to select the subset in the popup.
-A successful subset
-selection will be shown as a small message indicating the used
-trackname, groups and the final number of samples between brackets.
+>*You can select a subset from your samples by one or more tracks.
+Click on the pulldown of 'Select a track (subset)' and click on the track by which you want to define the subset.
+In the popup you need to check the box of your preferred subset(s).
+A successful subset selection will be shown as a small message indicating the used trackname, groups and the final number of samples between brackets.*
+>
->If you want to further narrow down your selection with a different track, click on the same pulldown menu.
-Select the next track that you are interested in and in the pupup check the subset from that track.
-Don't forget to click on "Redraw Graph"
+>*If you want to further narrow down your selection with a different track, click on the same pulldown menu.
+Select the next track that you are interested in and in the popdown, check the preferred subset(s) from that track.
+Don't forget to click on "Redraw Graph" after you made your final selection to redraw the Kaplan Meijer curve.*
-Nb.
+>
+>*Nb.
 If you use the 'back' button in your webbroswer, then this selection will be lost and needs to be defined again.*

 ----------